Malaria: progress and challenges toward elimination

 On one hand, there are recommended actions in stable contexts that are less effective in complex humanitarian crises.
 An example of this is the distribution of insecticide-treated bed nets.
 Despite being a well-studied effective intervention, there are many barriers to its success in these contexts.
 These barriers include the difficulty of use in the new living conditions or the need to sell the nets to acquire other goods.
 It is also known that other actions, such as indoor residual spraying, are not entirely feasible in acute emergencies.

-Similarly, there are essential actions, such as epidemiological surveillance, that can pose a real challenge in a complex crisis.
-In many of these cases, it is not even possible to ensure access to malaria diagnosis and treatment.
-The problem escalates if the population is on the move.
-Even in cases where it is possible to ensure minimal epidemiological surveillance, it may be impossible to establish good vector surveillance or monitor the therapeutic efficacy of antimalarials.
+Similarly, essential actions such as epidemiological surveillance can represent a genuine challenge in a complex crisis (WHO, 2018)World Health Organization.
+(2018).
+Malaria surveillance, monitoring and evaluation: A reference manual.
+World Health Organization. https://iris.who.int/handle/10665/272284.
+In many of these situations, it is not even possible to ensure access to malaria diagnosis and treatment.
+The problem is compounded when the affected population is on the move.
+Even in cases where a minimum level of epidemiological surveillance can be maintained, establishing adequate vector surveillance or monitoring of the therapeutic efficacy of antimalarials may be impossible.